-Rob Niezen is a painter and printmaker who s partly self taught, and studied at Vrije Akademies in The Hague and Delft, Netherlands (drawing and painting), at the Art School of Peterborough (painting), and at the Haliburton School of the Arts (printmaking).
+Rob Niezen is a painter, printmaker and illustrator, who is partly self taught, and studied at Vrije Akademies in The Hague and Delft, Netherlands (drawing and painting), at the Art School of Peterborough (painting), and at the Haliburton School of the Arts (printmaking).

 In printmaking he creates narrative works, experimenting primarily with linocuts, including reduction prints.
 Current work includes his ‘Heads & Tales’ series that combines linoprint, blind emboss, collage (stamps), and text.
 In 2018 he was one of the selected artists included in Roll-O-Matic, Public Acts of Printmaking, as part of ArtsWeek Peterborough.
 His oil paintings have been shown seven solo exhibitions—three in 2019.
-He has participated in over two dozen group shows, and in over thirty juried exhibitions, including recently PRINT at the John B. Aird Gallery in Toronto.
+He has participated in over two dozen group shows, and in over thirty juried exhibitions.
 His studio has been a stop on the Kawartha Autumn Studio Tour, juried by the Art Gallery of Peterborough, since 2010.

 In 2015, Peterborough County awarded Rob Niezen a Leadership in Arts & Culture Recognition Award.
 He was a board member at the Art School of Peterborough for six years—three years as chair—and is still involved as a volunteer in marketing the school— and an elected member of the Ontario Society of Artists.
 He was born in The Hague, the Netherlands, and lives and works in Douro, Ontario, Canada.